 How to Get from the US to Oktoberfest on a Budget

-You just need to find a cheap flight from the US to Munich Oktoberfest.
-This will likely be the biggest expense to your Oktoberfest budget.
+Flights will likely be the biggest expense to your entire Oktoberfest budget.
 Flights from the US to Munich can be very expensive, particularly during Oktoberfest.
 Search for a roundtrip ticket from anywhere in the US to Munich during Oktoberfest and you may find prices well upwards of $2,000 – yikes!

 Thankfully, there are ways to save and score a cheap flight toward Munich.
 It is very possible to find flights from the US to Munich for under $400, each way.